aaronhma/algorithms/techniques/sorting/README.md

 ## About

 Sorting is when we are arranging things in order, based on the properties of the elements.
+Also, [searching](../searching/README.md) is made easier after soring.

 ## Time Complexities